-2. Sustainable Revenue Alignment: Companies with revenue that aligns the Sustainable Development Goals are considered to contribute to sustainable objectives (at least 20% UN SGDs revenue alignment).
+2. Sustainable Revenue alignment with Sustainable Development Goals (SDGs): Companies with revenue that aligns the Sustainable Development Goals are considered to contribute to sustainable objectives (at least 20% UN SGDs revenue alignment).

 3. EU Taxonomy Alignment: Companies with Taxonomy aligned revenue are considered to contribute to sustainable objectives (higher than 0% alignment).